6 Minute Read

 In honor of the holidays, Visit Grand Junction’s Volunteer Ambassadors and Staff have brought you some of their favorite recipes that they make this time of the year.
 Most of these recipes have been handed down from generation to generation.
-Try the easy potato soup recipe that has cream cheese as the secret ingredient.
-Or stir up some cranberry scones that you can freeze and pop into the oven for a quick and delicious breakfast.
+Try the easy potato soup recipe that has cream cheese as the secret ingredient, or stir up some pecan pie muffins that you can pop into the oven for an easy and delicious breakfast.
 The Volunteer Ambassadors and staff hope you enjoy these recipes as much as they do.

 Don’t forget to stop by the Grand Junction Visitor Center, Monday through Friday, on your next visit to town.
 You will be greeted with a friendly face and you get to pick out a FREE postcard that the volunteers will mail for you at no cost - stamp included.